Muriwai: Location

 Muriwai is approximately 17 km west of Kumeū, 42 kilometres northwest of Auckland city, at the southern end of an unbroken 50 kilometre stretch of beach which extends up the Tasman Sea coast to the mouth of the Kaipara Harbour.

 One of several popular beaches in the area (others include Piha and Karekare), it experiences a population explosion in summer when Aucklanders head to the sea.
 It is in the Rodney Ward of the Auckland Region.

 Governance

+Muriwai was first governed by the Muriwai Road Board, which was established 26 September 1867 but abolished 4 years later.

 Muriwai is part of the Local Government Rodney Ward of Auckland Council and is part of the Kumeu Subdivision of the Rodney Local Board.
 Muriwai is in the Kaipara ki Mahurangi electorate.
 (Previously Helensville electorate.)